Eric Topol: Genetics and genomics

-Wireless medicine
+Digital medicine

-Topol has been involved with wireless medicine since its inception.
-He was the first physician to serve on CardioNet's Medical Advisory Board in 1999, the first dedicated wireless medicine company that performs real-time remote, continuous electrocardiogram rhythm monitoring.
-In 2007 he joined the Board of Sotera Wireless that has developed the first continuous non-invasive blood pressure monitoring device, which also captures all vital signs.
-In 2008 he forged a new educational program with Qualcomm and Scripps Health to train physicians in wireless medicine, a 2-year clinician scholar program: STSI Wireless Health Scholar.
-At the 2009 International Wireless CTIA meeting, he gave the keynote address on wireless health, the first time that topic was the subject of a CTIA plenary session.
+Topol has been involved with digital medicine since its inception.
+He has been labeled as the "Dean of Digital Medicine."
+He was the first physician to serve on CardioNet's Medical Advisory Board in 1999, the first dedicated digital medicine company that performs real-time remote, continuous electrocardiogram rhythm monitoring.
+In 2007 he joined the Board of Sotera that has developed the first continuous non-invasive blood pressure monitoring device, which also captures all vital signs.
+In 2008 he forged a new educational program with Qualcomm and Scripps Health to train physicians in medicine, a 2-year clinician scholar program: STSI Health Scholar.
+At the 2009 International Wireless CTIA meeting, he gave the keynote address on digital health, the first time that topic was the subject of a CTIA plenary session.
 Also in 2009, he served as co-founder with Gary and Mary West to form the West Wireless Health Institute.
 He is the vice-chairman of the institute and its chief innovation officer.
 In 2009 he also presented at TEDMED the rapid progress being made in this field.
-In addition, in early 2010 Topol gave a wireless medicine presentation at the Consumer Electronic Show.
-He led the first trial with the GE Vscan device GE Reports, a pocket high resolution, mobile ultrasound imaging device, introduced in the US in 2010 "The Doctor Will “e” You Now" and is currently leading clinical trials of heart rhythm and heart failure monitoring wireless devices.
+In addition, in early 2010 Topol gave a digital medicine presentation at the Consumer Electronic Show.
+He led the first trial with the GE Vscan device according to GE Reports, a pocket high resolution, mobile ultrasound imaging device, introduced in the US in 2010.
+"The Doctor Will “e” You Now" and is currently leading clinical trials of heart rhythm and heart failure monitoring digital devices.

-NHS
+National Health Service (NHS) - Topol Digital Fellowship

 Topol was commissioned by Jeremy Hunt in 2018 to carry out a review of how the NHS workforce will need to change “to deliver a digital future”.
 His report suggested that within ten years most patients would be managing their own long-term conditions with wearable devices and sensors, and that that would be much more effective than occasional appointments with a doctor.
 Patients would not be monitored in hospitals but at home.
 This rise in regular monitoring would necessitate new workflows and frameworks in digital healthcare.
 More nursing and physician associates would be required, enabling doctors to focus on the most difficult cases.
 The report also recommended specific digital training for NHS staff and physicians.
-His work on "high-performance medicine" that builds on this report was also published in Nature.